 Some activities are specially designed to offer unpaid carers – people who look after friends or family at home – time off and fun for themselves.
 These include regular trips plus social and cultural events, as well as complementary therapy sessions.

 NEW! - Open Age Art Gallery Website

-Please click link HERE to visit our new Open Age Art Gallery Website, or click on the image below.
+Please click link HERE to visit our new Open Age Art Gallery Website.

 How to take part